FIRSTdotorg/global-irt/api.md

 Each repository will be treated in this document as the **application** responsible for the API.
 There are some rules that are requirements for these applications: these rules will be informed that the application **MUST** comply.
 The optional alternatives will be written like what the application **SHOULD** do, but by not doing doesn't mean that the application is not conformant to this documentation.

 The URLs listed in this document are prefixed by the HTTP method required to use them, followed by the address relative to the Endpoint URL of each repository.
 Take for example the teams listing, which uses the address `GET /teams`.
-It must be read as a `GET` request to the `[Endpoint URL]/teams` — to query FIRST.Org repository, you could use `curl -i -X GET https://api.first.org/global-irt/v1/teams`.
+It must be read as a `GET` request to the `[Endpoint URL]/teams` — to query FIRST.Org repository, you could use `curl -X GET https://api.first.org/global-irt/v1/teams`.

 The default output format is `application/json`.
 The applications are encouraged to support additional formats but it's not a requirement.
 The accepted format should be requested either as a `Accept: ` header or as an extension to the requested URL.
 These are suggestions for additional formats to be supported: